eriksoe/ErlangPlayBase/AGENDA.md

   - Setup - software (Erlang; editor) & net
   - (Pair up if appropriate)
   - Suggestions for things to do: See the INSPIRATION file.
+  - See src/cheatsheet.erl for some common code samples

 Erlang essentials
 -----------------